hlship/threaded-conversation/README.md

 In some cases, there is no proper change of subject.

+The action for this is `[change subject]`.

 ## Recollection

-When a quip executes, the player and the NPC are updated to recollect the quip.
+When a quip is discussed, the player and the NPC are updated to recollect the quip.

 The `($NPC recollects $Quip)` predicate succeeds if the specific NPC was the conversation partner when the quip was discussed.

-In a situation where other NPCs are present, they will _not_ recollect the quip; only the conversation partner recollects the quip.
+In a situation where other NPCs are present, they will _not_ recollect the quip; only the player and the conversation partner recollects the quip.

 ## Reacting To Quips

 After TC outputs the reply and marks the quip as recollected, it triggers a notification: `(after $NPC has replied with $Quip)`.

+This notification is more useful than an `after` rule, because three different actions can perform a quip.

-This gives other NPCs or game logic a chance to react to the quip, for example:
+This notification gives other NPCs or game logic a chance to react to the quip, for example:

 ```
 #thurg